Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Simulation Methods and Results

 \subsection{Supplemental Simulation Results}

 We include additional results for simulations with different parameters than were included in the main text.
-Below is a list of table and figure contents: \begin{itemize}[label=--] \item \textbf{Table \ref{tab:bias-cover-obf-3}}: Median/mean scaled bias and coverage under OBF boundaries, 3-stage trial, one covariate.
+Below is a list of table and figure contents: \begin{itemize} \item \textbf{Figure A1}: Comparison of type I error for strategy (B)(ii) with misspecified values of $\rho$ during trial design. \item \textbf{Table \ref{tab:bias-cover-obf-3}}: Median/mean scaled bias and coverage under OBF boundaries, 3-stage trial, one covariate.
 This is the same as Table \ref{tab:bias-cover}, but with OBF bounds instead of Pocock. \item \textbf{Table \ref{tab:bias-cover-pocock-2}}: Median/mean scaled bias and coverage with Pocock boundaries, 2-stage trial, one covariate.
 This is the same as Table \ref{tab:bias-cover}, but with 2 equally-sized stages instead of 3. \item \textbf{Table \ref{tab:bias-cover-pocock-cov2}}: Median/mean scaled bias and coverage with Pocock boundaries, 3-stage trial, two covariates.
 This is the same as Table \ref{tab:bias-cover}, but with two covariates instead of one to assess the impact of estimating multiple coefficients in finite samples.
-The $\Var[\bm X^T \bm \gamma]$ is still fixed to be $1-\rho^2$, but the coefficients $\bm \gamma$ are equal to the $\gamma$ in Section \ref{app:sim-meth}. \item \textbf{Figure \ref{fig:type1error-app}}: Comparison of type I error for strategy (B)(ii) with misspecified values of $\rho$ during trial design. \end{itemize}
+The $\Var[\bm X^T \bm \gamma]$ is still fixed to be $1-\rho^2$, but the coefficients $\bm \gamma$ are equal to the $\gamma$ in Section \ref{app:sim-meth}. \end{itemize}